 Deploying connectivity and security rules can be a labor-intensive and error-prone process.
 Security policy management solutions automate the critical tasks involved, including designing rule changes intelligently, automatically migrating rules, and pushing policies to firewalls and other security devices – all with zero-touch if no problems or exceptions are detected.
 Crucially, the solution can also validate that the intended changes have been implemented correctly.
 This last step is often neglected, creating the false impression that application connectivity has been provided, or that vulnerabilities have been removed, when in fact there are time bombs ticking in the network.

 Most firewalls accumulate thousands of rules which become outdated or obsolete over the years.
-Bloated rulesets not only add complexity to daily tasks such as change management, troubleshooting and auditing, they can also impact the performance of firewall appliances, resulting in decreased hardware lifespan and increased TCO.
+Bloated rulesets not only add complexity to daily tasks such as change management, troubleshooting and auditing, but they can also impact the performance of firewall appliances, resulting in decreased hardware lifespan and increased TCO.

-Cleaning-up and optimizing security policies on an ongoing basis can prevent these problems.
+Cleaning up and optimizing security policies on an ongoing basis can prevent these problems.
 This includes identifying and eliminating or consolidating redundant and conflicting rules; tightening overly permissive rules; reordering rules; and recertifying expired ones.
-A clean, well-documented set of security rules helps to prevent business application outages, compliance violations, and security gaps, and reduces management time and effort.
+A clean, well-documented set of security rules helps to prevent business application outages, compliance violations, and security gaps and reduces management time and effort.

-Every business application eventually reaches the end of its life: but when they are decommissioned, their security policies are often left in place, either by oversight or from fear that removing policies could negatively affect active business applications.
+Every business application eventually reaches the end of its life: but when they are decommissioned, its security policies are often left in place, either by oversight or from fear that removing policies could negatively affect active business applications.
 These obsolete or redundant security policies increase the enterprise’s attack surface and add bloat to the firewall ruleset.

 The lifecycle approach reduces these risks.
-It provides a structured and automated process for identifying and safely removing redundant rules as soon as applications are decommissioned, while verifying that their removal will not impact active applications or create compliance violations.
+It provides a structured and automated process for identifying and safely removing redundant rules as soon as applications are decommissioned while verifying that their removal will not impact active applications or create compliance violations.

 Receive notifications of new posts by email.